• Skip to main content

 Lavender

-Lavender is a soothing, healing, flowering plant of the Lamiaceae family with a beautifully deep, floral scent that can be used a large variety of ways.
+Lavender is a soothing, healing, flowering plant of the Lamiaceae family with a beautifully deep, floral scent that can be used in a large variety of ways.

 English lavender has a soft, floral scent with a slightly sweet flavor, whereas French lavender has a stronger more pine-like scent, with a more earthy taste.